Huegoxaga/notes/python/tools-and-packages.md

   - Font size
   - Color (BGR format)
   - Line width
+- `contours, hierarchy = cv.findContours(mask, cv.RETR_TREE, cv.CHAIN_APPROX_SIMPLE)` find contour from a mask
+  - `contours` contains a list of contours
+  - `hierarchy` is a 2-D list contains `[Next, Previous, First_Child, Parent]` for each contours in the `contours` list
+  - `hierarchy` flags:
+    - `RETR_TREE` return full hierarchy details
+    - `RETR_LIST` return all contour within the same hierarchy level
+    - `RETR_EXTERNAL` return only the highest level
+    - `RETR_CCOMP` return only the top two levels
+  - `cv.CHAIN_APPROX_NONE` return all points pixel by pixel
+  - `cv.CHAIN_APPROX_SIMPLE` return the points only necessary for representing the shape of the contour
+    - It will return only the two ends of a straight line, not every points on the line
+- `cv2.contourArea(contour)` return the contour size
+  - `contours = sorted(contours, key=lambda x: cv2.contourArea(x), reverse=True)` sort contours by area
+- `perimeter = cv2.arcLength(contour, True)` return contour perimeter
+- `approximatedShape = cv2.approxPolyDP(contour, 0.02 * perimeter, True)` apply simplification on contour shape, based on the epsilon value
+  - the epsilon value is calculated from the perimeter in this example
+- `convexHull = cv2.convexHull(contour)` returns convex hull of a contour
+  - a convex hull of an object is the minimum boundary that can completely enclose or wrap the object
+- `convexityDefects = cv2.convexityDefects(contour, convexhull)` returns a list of all the convexity defects
+  - A convexity defect is the deviation of the contour from its convex hull
+  - each defect is described as `[start_point, end_point, farthest_point, approximate_distance_from_mid_of_start_end_to_farthest point]`
+- `rect = cv2.minAreaRect(contour)` returns a `Box2D` object represents the min rect around the contour
+  - `Box2D` object is a rotated rectangular shape
+  - four points of the `Box2D` object can be obtained from `box = np.int0(cv2.boxPoints(rect))`
 - `image=cv.drawContours(image, contours, contourIdx, color, thickness, lineType, hierarchy, maxLevel, offset)`, draws contours outlines or filled contours.
 This method will return a smoother shape
   - `image` - Destination image.
   - `contours` - array of contours, 4-D array.
 Each contour is stored as a point vector.